wessenstam/stageworkshop/guidebook.md

 ## Prerequisites ##
 1. Tested on Mac, probably works on Linux.
-2. Open a terminal: install git, jq, and sshpass.
+2. A terminal, command line: git, jq, and sshpass.

 ### Acknowledgements ###